terraform-google-modules/terraform-google-kubernetes-engine/test/fixtures/deploy_service/README.md

-# Simple Regional Cluster
+# Deploy Service Cluster

-This example illustrates how to create a simple cluster.
+This example illustrates how to deploy a service to the created cluster using the kubernetes provider.

+It will:
+- Create a cluster
+- Configure authentication for the Kubernetes provider
+- Create an Nginx Pod
+- Create an Nginx Service

 [^]: (autogen_docs_start)